Skip to main content

 <scheme> element

 Each <scheme> represents a configuration of publication characteristics differentiated by a @level attribute.
-It must appear inside a <schemes> element inside <numbering>.
+It must appear inside a <schemes> element that is inside a <numbering> element.
+See the example below.

 For the sake of consistency and clarity, the configuration for each @level is explicit.
 Where the content of a publication doesn’t conform with what has been declared in the scheme, a contingency must be declared (see the @skipped-levels attribute on the <numbering> element above).